-There will be a discussion board for EVERY SINGLE video lecture you watch.
+There will be a discussion board for EVERY SINGLE lecture.
 Most weeks, that means you'll have TWO of these discussions.
 Contribute to the board in a meaningful and constructive way and you'll get full credit on these assignments.
-This is meant to simulate a traditional lecture setting, where questions can be asked and conversation takes place.
-The purpose of this board is to clarify the CONFUSING concepts in the day's video, as well as celebrate the COOL ones.
+The purpose of this board is to clarify the CONFUSING concepts in the day's lecture as well as celebrate the COOL ones.

 There are two parts to these discussions.
 FIRST- you must post an original thought, with a meaningful title, talking (briefly- 200 words or less) about something CONFUSING or COOL about the lecture.
 This original post is due by 11:59am- this is just before noon!
 Once you publish your original thoughts, the rest of the board will be unlocked, and you will find some PRACTICE QUESTIONS that I've posted.
 You'll also find the original posts of your classmates.
-By the final due date (11:59pm- just before midnight!), you must engage in a meaningful and constructive way by adding 4 more posts to the board.
+By the final due date (11:59pm- just before midnight!), you must engage in a meaningful and constructive way by adding 2 more posts to the board.
 You can answer my questions, or respond to your classmates, or both.
 Make the board helpful for you!

-For full credit, you must generate a total of 5 posts to add to the board.
+For full credit, you must generate a total of 2 posts to add to the board.
 In addition, you must:

-- submit an original post that is interesting and generates conversation - submit the original post by the due date - submit at least one response that meaningfully and constructively engages with classmates - come back to the board and participate at least two separate times (with at least 2 hours between posts) - Labs (25%)
+- submit an original post that is interesting and generates conversation. - submit the original post by the due date. - submit at least one response that meaningfully and constructively engages with classmates. - come back to the board and participate at least two separate times (with at least 2 hours between posts).

+• Labs (25%)